Leo-Park1214/Background-Embedding-Memory/README.md

 The metrics for an individual combination are available under the `total` field of that combination's `integrated_bem.json`.

-> **Implementation note:** The current grid-search runner executes every combination and writes the per-combination `integrated_bem.json` files.
-Before relying on `grid_search_summary.json`, ensure that the script collects `integrated_bem.json["total"]`; the per-combination files are the authoritative outputs.

 ### Best hyperparameter combinations

 | Model | Alpha | Gamma | Embedding window |